Ralph R. McKee Career and Technical Education High School (31R600)

 Teachers with more than 3 years of experience: 78%

-Academic Highlights: AVID: A premiere college and career readiness program featuring researched based strategies, curriculum and enrichment of metacognitive skills, Scholars at Work, Summer Youth Employment Program (SYEP), Work Based Learning, CTE Industry Certifications, Advanced Placement (AP) Courses, Honors, CUNY College Now courses, CTE program(s): Architectural Drafting (Engineering Technology, General ), Automotive Technology, Carpentry/Carpenter, Computer Game Design and Programming, Digital Communication and Media/Multimedia, Electrical Installation, Graphic Design, College Access for All, Construction Skills Apprenticeship Program
+Academic Highlights: AVID: A premiere college and career readiness program featuring researched based strategies, curriculum and enrichment of metacognitive skills, Advanced Placement Courses Available, CTE program(s): Architectural Drafting (Engineering Technology, General ), Automotive Technology, Carpentry/Carpenter, Computer Game Design and Programming, Digital Communication and Media/Multimedia, College Access for All, Construction Skills Apprenticeship Program, Scholars at Work, Summer Youth Employment Program (SYEP), Work Based Learning, CTE Industry Certifications

-Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Trips, Extended Day, Internships Available, Multi-Session School, Online Grading System, Orientation, Program(s) with 1 SWD Applicant Per Seat, Saturday Programs, Student Parent Orientation, Summer Orientation, Summer Session, Weekend Programs
+Other Features: Career and Technical Education (CTE), College Courses Offered, College Trips, Computer Science Coursework, Expert College and Career Advisor On Staff, Extended Day, Financial Literacy Coursework, Internships Available, Multi-Session School, Online Grading System, Orientation, Paid Internships, Program(s) with 3+ SWD Applicants Per Seat, Saturday Programs, Student Parent Orientation, Summer Orientation, Summer Session, Weekend Programs

 School Features: